Technical Coaching for Agile software & hardware development

 Source Control, Continuous Integration, Unit Testing, Refactoring, Test-Driven Development and more.

 Organizational transformation can be a full-time challenge, but also needs a sustainable pace.
 Design your coaching support to match the needs of your team development.
-On-site, multiple location, remote, and virtual engagement available.
+On-site, multiple location, and virtual engagement available.

 Matt helps companies build self-sustaining change at the team and organizational levels.
 His client background includes XP, Scrum, Lean, and large-scale Agile adoptions.